Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Evaluation Protocol for the BEAT2 Dataset

 \subsection{Speech-Gesture Alignment Methodology}

-Our literature review identified inaccurate multimodal alignment evaluation as a critical shortcoming (\cref{ssec:review-finding-disentanglement}).
-The fundamental problem is that direct multimodal alignment ratings can be strongly confounded by the visual appeal of the motion, failing to distentangle the two aspects.
-We advocate for the mismatching methodology, introduced by the GENEA Challenges, as an effective solution.
+To evaluate speech-gesture alignment, we develop a mismatching protocol with the user-study question: \emph{``In which video do the character’s movements fit the speech better?''}.

-Previous mismatching studies presented video clips with identical speech but different motion -- one matched, one mismatched with the audio.
-However, \citet{kucherenko2024evaluating} found that differences in human-likeness ratings between individual motion segments (regardless of whether they were matched to the speech) explained a significant fraction of user preferences also in mismatching studies.
-To address this, we propose \textbf{audio mismatching}, where each video in a pair has the exact same motion, but different speech audio: one matched, and one mismatched from another evaluation segment.
+Similar to the motion-realism study, we combine five response options with additional JUICE feedback options detailed in the Appendix.
+Previous mismatching studies \cite{kucherenko2024evaluating, kucherenko2023genea} presented video clips with identical speech but different motion -- one matched, one mismatched with the audio.
+However, \citet{kucherenko2024evaluating} found that differences in motion-realism ratings between individual motion segments (regardless of whether they were matched to the speech) explained a significant fraction of user preferences also in mismatching studies.
+To address this, we propose \textbf{audio mismatching}, where each video in a pair has the exact same motion, but different speech audio: one matched, and one taken from another evaluation segment.
 This distinguishes our evaluation from prior works \cite{jonell2020let,rebol2021passing,yoon2022genea,kucherenko2023genea,kucherenko2024evaluating,yoon2020speech}.

 By keeping motion constant between compared video clips, the realism of the motion can no longer bias the evaluators.
 Unlike all prior gesture-generation evaluations, this setup therefore fully disentangles the evaluation of motion realism (where only the visuals differ between stimulus pairs) from the evaluation of speech-gesture appropriateness (where the visuals are identical between the two stimuli in a pair).
 We note that there remains a potential bias between different speech segments, e.g., due to different voices being perceived as more appealing than others.
 We eliminate this bias by always using the same speaker voice in both stimuli.
 We further remove any systematic effect of possible preferences for individual speech segments within a speaker by ensuring that every speech segment appears equally often in matched as in mismatched videos.